maliksalman/turns-choreography/README.md

 - Grafana
 - Prometheus

-The app will pick between RabbitMQ or Apache Kafka depending on which spring profile is in effect.
-Also, the apps will pick between Redis or Apache Geode depending on the spring profiles in effect.
+For **asynchronous messaging**, the apps will pick between RabbitMQ or Apache Kafka depending on which spring profile is in effect.
+For temporary **fast storage** and **distributed locking**, the apps will pick between Redis or Apache Geode depending on the spring profiles in effect.
 The following combinations are possible:

 - RabbitMQ + Apache Geode
 - RabbitMQ + Redis